isomerpages/moe-queenswaysec/_the-queensway-experience/Special Programmes/Applied Learning Programme.md

 **1) Sustainability in Water (Tier 1  - Sec 1)**
-In the first tier of the ALP programme, all Secondary 1 students will learn about the various techniques of water treatment.
+<br>In the first tier of the ALP programme, all Secondary 1 students will learn about the various techniques of water treatment.
 They will also have the opportunity to harness energy from water and construct a sea perch, which they will use for navigation and water testing purposes.